Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 “I can’t address fearmongering, rumormongering.
 Those things are outside my control,” he said.

-Hamilton was briefly held at the juvenile facility after his arrest in April.
+The teen was briefly held at the juvenile facility after his arrest in April.
 He was released later that month under several conditions: He is prohibited from possessing weapons and flammable objects, barred from going to school grounds, must receive therapy, must check in with a juvenile community corrections officer multiple times a day and is under a tracking monitor.

 Advertisement

 “None of these are violations of his conditions of release.
-The state is creating and perpetuating fear within the community,” Hamilton’s defense attorney, Amber Miller, told the room.
+The state is creating and perpetuating fear within the community,” defense attorney, Amber Miller, told the room.

-Hamilton nodded as the judge read the new conditions Thursday.
+The teenager nodded as the judge read the new conditions Thursday.

 Many in the school community were alarmed last month when the school was put on lockdown for about an hour after a “suspicious individual” was seen on school property.
 The individual, later identified as a teenager, was carrying an airsoft gun replica and did not intend to harm anyone, Matheney said at the time.